papadanku/PythonicEngine/README.md

 - Use literals to initialize data, such as `[]`
   - Constructor initialization, such as `list()`, changes how data's stored
-- To save memory, create only *one* instance of each mesh's VBO and VAO
+- For each mesh, create *one* shared set of VBO, VAO, and shader programs
-  - Transform each objects' instance in their respective shader program
+  - Change each mesh instance's attributes through `uniform` attributes